Abbechabben/homelab-docs/README.md

 ## About me

-CompTIA A+ certified, working towards CompTIA Network+.
+CompTIA A+ certified, working towards CCNA

 # homelab-docs